Skip to main content

 }

-A switch task with Javascript condition checks if there are failed workflows in given time range, and if yes, makes a webhook call to alert our users using OpsGenie.
+A switch task with JavaScript condition checks if there are failed workflows in a given time range, and if yes, makes a webhook call to alert our users using Opsgenie.

-This system task is used to send the alert to OpsGenie by using the API integration key stored as a secret.
-The message to be passed is a deep link URL to failed workflows that is one of the outputs of the QUERY_PROCESSOR task.
+This system task sends the alert to Opsgenie using the API integration key stored as a secret.
+The message to be passed is a deep link URL (workflowUrl) to failed workflows, which is one of the outputs of the Query Processor task.

 Sample Input